New kitten checklist

 - Cat food: A premium quality brand is the best, and select one for the appropriate age of your cat.
 For example, if you adopt a kitten, then buy kitten food etc.

 - Catnip and cat grass: Not all cats respond to catnip, but most cats do enjoy a nibble of cat grass.
 Have one or two plants on rotation which you can swap out from time to time.

-It is essential to kitten-proof your home and also check out the list of plants which are toxic and non-toxic to cats if you have plants which are toxic to cats ensure they are out of reach.
+It is essential to kitten-proof your home and also check out the list of plants that are toxic and non-toxic to cats if you have plants that are toxic to cats ensure they are out of reach.
 There are safe alternatives for your plant to nibble on should the kitten want some greenery.

 Before the kitten arrives home, make sure you have set up a comfortable room for your kitten to be confined in for the first few days, just while he settles in.
 You can gradually open up your house over a few days.

 Block off potential escape routes or places to hide.
 I recently watched a show where a kitten hid and was trapped in a chimney for four days, the RSPCA attempted to retrieve the kitten, but in the end, the fire brigade had to be brought in to extricate the kitten.